 I knew that after the brick was limewashed, the house was going to feel a little one-tone and that I was going to need to add some more depth and texture in, so I came up with the idea of adding this little porch.
 It does exactly what I wanted it to do, which is bring in some warmth and character, and it also makes our front entry feel a lot more intentional.

-Old Mill Brick provided most of the materials for this project.
+Fast Growing Trees supplied the trees for this project.
 As always, all opinions are my own.

 Here’s what you’ll need to add this awesome feature to your house :